ikantkode/pdfLLM/README.md

 7. Create the database: CREATE DATABASE chatpdf;
 8. Import schema: Copy and paste the contents of setupdb.txt into pgAdmin4's SQL editor and execute.
 9. Set up environment variables in db.php.
+10. sudo apt install poppler-utils (this is for pdftotext)

 # Usage Guide